Founder, PUR Projet

 We’ve planted over 10 million trees in 10 years and see that trend growing fast.
 We need it because as more and more trees are cut, we need many more companies to engage in the way Nespresso has.

-OVER THE PAST 5 YEARS, PUR PROJET AND NESPRESSO HAVE PLANTED OVER 2 MILLION TREES TOGETHER.
+IN THE SPAN OF 7 YEARS, PUR PROJET AND NESPRESSO HAVE PLANTED OVER 5.9 MILLION TREES TOGETHER.
 WHAT ADVICE WOULD YOU GIVE TO NESPRESSO FOR THE FUTURE?

 To me, the key is to integrate insetting, agroforestry and the use of trees into the identity and core business of Nespresso.
 Link them throughout – across marketing and communication, sales, the supply chain, human resources – because changing the mindset of today’s society starts within your business.